Phoenix Ancient Art: Events

 In April 2009, Phoenix Ancient Art launched e-Tiquities.com, an e-commerce platform for a wide range of artworks, also including jewelry, figurines, amulets, sculpture and pottery from regions as diverse as ancient Greece and Rome, Byzantium, Egypt, the Near East and the Islamic world.

 In early 2014, Phoenix Ancient Art opened a second gallery in Geneva called ‘Phoenix Ancient Art Young Collectors’, a unique gallery space that exhibits a large variety of objects from the 6th millennium B.C. through the 14th century A.D.

 On June 12, 2019, Phoenix Ancient Art opened a new gallery in Brussels.

-Criminal investigations
+Legal issues

 In 2004, Hicham Aboutaam, the co-owner of Phoenix Ancient pleaded guilty of forging the origins of a rhyton, which their gallery sold for $950,000.

+In 2007, at the trial of Marion True, prolific antiquity looter Pietro Casasanta testified that he had sold many of the artifacts he had illegally excavated to the Aboutaam brothers.

+In 2010, a Roman sarcophagus depicting the labors of Hercules owned by Phoenix Ancient Art was seized from Geneva's free port.
+The sarcophagus, which had been bought by Sleiman Aboutaam, was found to have been illegally excavated in Turkey in the 1970s and returned to Turkey in September 2018.

+In October 2017, the Public Prosecutor's Office of Geneva seized 11,000 artifacts, accounting for "a large part" of Phoenix Ancient Art's Geneva gallery, under the suspicion of illicit provenances.
+5,000 of the items, including a statuette made by Ali Aboutaam's daughter, were returned to the gallery in October 2018.

+In January 2018, the New York District Attorney’s Antiquities Trafficking Unit seized six Hellenic items from Phoenix Ancient Art.

 In 2023, Ali Aboutaam, the founder of Phoenix Ancient Art, was given a 18-month suspended jail sentence in Geneva, for "violating the law on the transfer of cultural properties and use of forged provenance documents."